linuxguy467/forkify/README.md

 ## How to run
 __Make sure that Node.js and NPM are installed first by running `node -v` and `npm -v`__
 1) Install the dependencies using `npm install` or `npm i`.
-2) Run the development server using `npm start`.
-A browser window should open up within a few seconds.
+2) Prepare for production using `npm run build`.
+3) Run with your live server program, in VS Code an extension called Live Server will work
-3) Enjoy the app :+1: :)
+4) Enjoy the app :+1: :)